George Reid (Victorian politician)

-He was born in Hawthorn to railway officer George Watson Reid and Lillias Margaret Easton.
-He attended Camberwell Grammar School and Scotch College, and studied law at Melbourne University and in 1926 was admitted as a barrister and solicitor, practising at the bar until 1927 and as a solicitor thereafter.
+Reid was born in Hawthorn, Victoria, to railway officer George Watson Reid and Lillias Margaret Easton.
+He attended Camberwell Grammar School and Scotch College, Melbourne, and studied law at the University of Melbourne and in 1926 was admitted as a barrister and solicitor, practising at the bar until 1927 and as a solicitor thereafter.
 In 1947 he was elected to the Victorian Legislative Assembly as the Liberal member for Box Hill.
 He was party whip from 1950 to 1952, when he was defeated.
 Returned in 1955, he became cabinet secretary and minister without portfolio.
 In 1956 he became Minister of Labour and Industry, moving to Fuel and Power in 1965, and to Immigration (until 1970) and Attorney-General in 1967.
 He was leader of the Assembly from 1971 to 1972.
 Reid retired in 1973, having taken silk in 1971 and been knighted in 1972.
 He died in 1993.